mrcavalcanti/mosaicoo/docs/sources/administration/configuration.md

 ## [metrics.graphite]

-Use these options if you want to send internal Grafana metrics to Graphite.
+Use these options if you want to send internal Mosaicoo metrics to Graphite.

 ### address